+Nature lovers and hunters often want to know how and where deer sleep.
+It is usually a common question that arises among them.
 You might be surprised to know that despite popular belief, deer don’t sleep at night as much as they sleep during the day.
 Because they are nocturnal creatures, they sleep mainly during the day.

 Deer are the most widespread animals across the globe, known for their elegance, noble and calm appearance, and massive antlers.
 The different types all look similar, but their habitat and appearance help distinguish them.
+The following are some of the most common deer in the world:

 White-tailed deer are primarily found in Northern America, Canada, and south of the Peruvian mountains.
 The white-tailed deer can be found in wooded areas and open grasslands.